scottbedard/hexchess/README.md

 ## Languages and versioning

-The game library is available in multiple languages, each testing against a shared data.
-This set of data, the tests, is what the version number refers to.
-In other words, your version numbers might go up without the package changing.
-The package is now just supporting a newer version of tests.
+The game library is available in multiple languages, each testing against a shared dataset.
+This shared dataset, the tests, are what our versioning refers to.
+Numbers may increase without the package actually changing, but are supports new tests.

 - [Javascript](https://www.npmjs.com/package/@bedard/hexchess) <sup>(and TypeScript)</sup>
 - [Rust](https://crates.io/crates/hexchess)
 - [PHP](https://packagist.org/packages/bedard/hexchess)

-For any engine development, use the Rust crate for ideal performance.
+For engine development, use the Rust crate for ideal performance.
 The other packages are not optimized for performance.

 ## License